Najib asks West to stop 'lecturing' as Malaysia embraces China

 Najib, who is on a six-day visit to China, said in an editorial in the state-run China Daily that larger countries should treat smaller countries fairly.

 "And this includes former colonial powers.
-It is not for them to lecture countries they once exploited on how to conduct their own internal affairs today," the prime minister wrote.
+It is not for them to lecture countries they once exploited on how to conduct their own internal affairs today," he wrote.

 The Philippines is a former Spanish and U.S. colony, and Malaysia a former British colony.